ashikshafi08/triage.flow/README.md

 ## Why Use triage.flow?

 - **Instantly understand and triage GitHub issues** with deep, code-aware context
+- **Engage in interactive conversations** with an AI assistant about GitHub issues
 - **Automate prompt generation** for LLMs using real repo code, docs, and discussions
 - **Works with 20+ programming languages** and any public or private repo
 - **Supports OpenAI, OpenRouter, Claude, Mistral, and more**